 How to Make Hot Chocolate

-To make, begin by pouring your milk and cream into a medium saucepan set over low heat.
+Heat.
+Pour your milk and cream into a medium saucepan set over low heat.
 Stir in your sugar and bring to a simmer.
 You’ll know that it has reached simmer when you see bubbles begin to form along the inside edges of the saucepan.
 DO NOT LET IT REACH A BOIL.
 Remove your saucepan from the heat.

+Stir in chocolate, vanilla and salt.
 Add your chopped chocolate to the heated milk and stir until smooth and well combined.
 Stir in the espresso powder, vanilla extract and salt.

+Serve.
 Pour into individual mugs and top with whipped cream, if using.

 Can You Reheat Hot Chocolate?